Why reproducibility matters for AI-assisted research

 Not all turns in a research conversation are equally important.
 A session exploring 10 hypotheses before narrowing to 2 might only need the final narrowing discussion archived, not all 10 explorations.

-ChatCache's selective export lets you check only the specific turns worth preserving — the final analysis, the key synthesis, the specific output used — and export just those.
-The resulting file is focused and easier to reference later.
+ChatCache's selective export lets you check only the specific turns worth preserving - the final analysis, the key synthesis, the specific output used - and export just those.
+For methodology sections in particular, use selective export to grab only the exchanges that directly inform the method you used, and discard the exploratory detours.
+The resulting file is focused, citable, and easier to reference later.

 Disclosure and citation considerations